pktmasseta/pktmasseta.github.io/_rush/index.md

         start: 3:00pm
         end: 4:00pm
       - name: <a href="https://peck.bot/open-house" target="_blank">Open House</a>
-        description: "Meet the brothers, learn more about our community, and ask us anything you're curious about at the PKT Open House!"
+        description: Meet the brothers, learn more about our <span style="color:#800000">community</span>, and ask us anything you're curious about at the PKT Open House!
         start: 4:00pm
         end: 6:00pm
       - name: <a href="https://peck.bot/family-feud" target="_blank">Family Feud Tournament</a>
-        description: "Bringing back one of our favorite Fall events, bigger and better than ever before - Family Feud Night!
+        description: Bringing back one of our favorite Fall events, <span style="color:#800000">bigger and better</span> than ever before - Family Feud Night!
 You're welcome to sign up as a team or as an individual.
-Do you have what it takes to emerge a champion?
-Prizes for winning team."
+Do you have what it takes to emerge a champion? <span style="color:#800000">Prizes</span> for winning team.
         start: 8:00pm
         end: 10:00pm
       - name: <a href="https://peck.bot/pktheater" target="_blank">PKTheater</a>
-        description: "Engineered by PKT's finest, the PKTheater takes virtual watch parties to the next level.
-Join us on Gather, wear your favorite hoodie, sit back and enjoy the show!"
+        description: Engineered by PKT's finest, the PKTheater takes virtual watch parties to the <span style="color:#800000">next level</span>.
+Join us on Gather, wear your favorite hoodie, sit back and enjoy the show!
         start: 10:30pm
         end: 12:30am
   - day: Sunday